tweag/ormolu/DESIGN.md

 Looking at the bug tracker there are many bugs.
 Part of them is because of the use of `haskell-src-exts`, the other part is because the maintainer doesn't care (anymore?) and doesn't fix them.
-Well it's as simple as that, with any sort of commercial backing the bugs in pretty printer would be fixed long time ago.
+Well it's as simple as that, with any sort of commercial backing the bugs in the pretty printer would have been fixed a long time ago.

 ### Stylish Haskell

 [Stylish Haskell][stylish-haskell] also uses `haskell-src-exts` and suffers from the same upstream problems.
-I haven't studied the transformations it performs, but it looks like it transforms the parsed source code partially by manipulating AST and partially by manipulating raw text (e.g. to drop trailing whitespace from each line).
-CPP Macros are just filtered out silently as a preprocessing step before feeding the code to `haskell-src-exts`.
+I haven't studied the transformations it performs, but it looks like it transforms the parsed source code partially by manipulating the AST and partially by manipulating raw text (e.g. to drop trailing whitespace from each line).
+CPP macros are just filtered out silently as a preprocessing step before feeding the code to `haskell-src-exts`.

-Stylish Haskell is not so invasive as the other formatters and most reported bugs are about parsing issues and CPP.
+Stylish Haskell is not as invasive as the other formatters and most reported bugs are about parsing issues and CPP.
 As I understand it, people mostly use it to sort their import lists.